rinto-c/eyfs-design-history/app/posts/2020-11-02-sprint-two.md

 ![Guidance document for EYFS, version 1](/images/sprint-two/01-guidance-doc--v1.png)

+**Hypothesis to validate**
+We believe that [vast majority of] practitioners will need a user-friendly written guide to the reforms to enable them to understand what the changes mean to them.

 **User need**
 I need to know what the changes mean for me and my role so that I am able to do something about it and be ready for Ofsted.